 The proposed building will house a financial institution at grade with drive-through banking and three floors of office space above.
-Above the fourth storey the building will step back and rise three more storeys which will contain 16 units of apartment housing.
-Each of the residential units on the sixth and seventh floors will have two bedrooms while the 8 units located on the fifth floor will all be one bedroom units.
-The building's flat roof will house rooftop gardens accessible to each of the apartment units.
+Above the fourth storey the building will step back and rise four more storeys which will contain 22 units of apartment housing.
+The applicant is proposing six three bedroom, fourteen two bedroom and two one bedroom units.
+The building's roof will house lofted areas for the eighth floor units as well as rooftop gardens accessible.
 In addition, each unit will have access to a balcony area.